fsareshwala/contactformatter/README.md

 [![License](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)

 iOS app to format contact phone numbers into standard formats.
-This app simplifies the process of keeping phone numbers in a user-friendly and consistent manner within your iOS applications.
+This app simplifies the process of keeping phone numbers in a user-friendly and consistent manner within your iOS device.

 ## Supported Formats